Insights predictive of in-store results

 These correlation rates don't lie

 Virtual store research from InContext ties shopper attitudes to their observed behaviors, through an online digital shopping simulation.
-You get powerful insights predictive of in-store results, and with a team of experts with deep industry experience to help guide you along the way.
+Whether it’s a custom research project or leveraging artificial intelligence to gain fast, iterative feedback, InContext provides powerful insights predictive of in-store results, and with a team of experts with deep industry experience to help guide you along the way.

 Integrate, align and scale your strategy